Kulcha, a mildly leavened flatbread variety, is an invention of…

 There are a few triggers that cause stress eating.
 Some of these are mentioned below.

 A widespread emotional eating trigger is boredom or a lack of activities.
 We are today more absorbed than ever by the pressure to have fulfilling lives.
 All due to the efficient and effective social media feeds!
 Most of the time, people tend to feel bored and turn to eat to fill that vacuum.
-Many people lead exciting and active lives, and when they find themselves without any activities to engage in, they often turn to eating.
+Many people lead exciting and active lives, and when they find themselves without any activities to engage in, they often turn to eat.

 Another “important trigger” for emotional eating is anxiety.
 Individuals may unknowingly develop eating habits when they experience worry, anxiety, nervousness, or stress.
 Many people tend to eat more when feeling anxious, but some do the reverse.
 The body’s hormonal changes mainly bring about these effects.